thegworld/gtx-browser/docs/gpu/vaapi.md

   the build]) Section).
 * To support proprietary codecs such as, e.g. H264/AVC1, add the options `proprietary_codecs = true` and `ffmpeg_branding = "Chrome"` to the GN args.
-* Build Chromium as usual.
+* Build GTx Browser as usual.

 At this point you should make sure the appropriate VA driver backend is working correctly; try running `vainfo` from the command line and verify no errors show up.

-To run Chromium using VaAPI three arguments are necessary:
+To run GTx Browser using VaAPI three arguments are necessary:
 * `--enable-features=VaapiVideoDecoder`
 * `--ignore-gpu-blocklist`
 * `--use-gl=desktop` or `--use-gl=egl`